comatoseparrot/internet/README.md

 The `init` function used in this project was inspired by the solution provided in this Stack Overflow post:
 [HTML Canvas Full Screen](https://stackoverflow.com/questions/4037212/html-canvas-full-screen)

-The `init` function helps to initialize and manage the canvas animation, making it easier to work with HTML canvas and provide a full-screen experience.
+The `init` function helps to initialize and manage the canvas in full screen.